 Yet, change (like anything else), is not all bad and not all good.
 It’s a mixed bag.

 What is true is that change is constant.
-It’s also getting exponentially quicker.
-This is not only in education, but in many fields of work.
+This is not only in education but in many fields of work.
 It’s taken a while for change to pick up the speed with which we now see it in the classroom, but it has always been there.

 So, how do we handle this as teachers and school leaders?
 How can we keep the frustration and desperation from boiling over and hurting all potential progress?
-More importantly how can we make sure the frustration and desperation does not trickle down to our students and impact their learning experience in a negative way?
+More importantly, how can we make sure the frustration and desperation do not trickle down to our students and impact their learning experience in a negative way?

 Well, we can start with these guiding beliefs:

 1. Change is constant, let’s focus on how we manage it

 If you don’t like something, change it.
 If you can’t change it, change your attitude – Maya Angelou

 We may not be able to influence what types of changes are made in schools.
 Some we are going to love and support.
 Some we are going to disagree with and oppose.
 Regardless, the one thing we do have control over is how we manage change as an organization, team, and individual.

 Start with yourself.
 How are you talking about change?
 How are you managing the process?
 What can you do to help colleagues through the change?

 2. Don’t wait for training, be a learner, go out and seek it